IITBombayWeb/gymkhana_wmc_iitb_sso/README.md

 # gymkhana_wmc_iitb_sso
 # Integrating Django with Apache

-Here are the steps to integrate Django with Apache:
+Here are the steps to integrate Django SSO app with Apache:

 1. Copy the `ldap-oauth2` folder to the path `/var/www`.